 - 2 eggs room temperature

-- To make the Red/Blue Velvet Cake: Preheat the oven to 350 degrees.
-Prepare two 9 inch cake pans by spraying them with cooking spray.
+- Preheat the oven to 350 degrees.
+Prepare 2 nine inch cake pans by lining the bottom with a circle of parcment paper and spraying the sides with cooking spray.

 - In a large bowl, mix together the flour, cocoa powder, baking soda and salt.
 Set aside.

 - Beat together the butter and sugar, until light and fluffy.
 About five minutes.
 Beat in one egg at a time.
-Then the vanilla, buttermilk, oil and vinegar until just combined, be careful not to over mix.
+Then and the vanilla, buttermilk, oil and vinegar until just combined.
+Be careful not to over mix.

 - With the mixer on low speed, slowly add the flour/cocoa mixture a 1/2 cup at a time until just combined.

-- Divide the cake batter into two bowls evenly (I weighed my bowls to make sure they were even.)
+- Divide the cake batter into two bowls evenly.
 Mix the blue food coloring into one bowl and the red food coloring into the other bowl.
 Pour the batter into the pans and bake for 25 to 30 minutes until a toothpick inserted in the middle of the pan comes out with just a few crumbs.

 - Allow cakes to cool in their pans for about a half hour before transferring to a cool rack.
 Once completely cool, store in an airtight container until the cake is ready to assemble.